iPhone 14 is eSIM-only in the US: Here's what you need to know

 In the United States, the new iPhone 14 lineup won’t ship with a physical SIM card slot.
 Instead, Apple is pivoting entirely to eSIM technology.
 While some iPhone users may have already made the transition to eSIM, most have not.
-Ahead of the first iPhone 14 orders arriving on September 16, here are some details on eSIM support from Apple.
+Now that the iPhone 14 is arriving to buyers, here are some details on eSIM support from Apple.

 What does eSIM mean for iPhone 14?